ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ### API changes

 - `channelbalances` Retrieves information about the balances of all local channels. (#2196)
+- `stop` Stops eclair.
+Please note that the recommended way of stopping eclair is simply to kill its process (#2233)

 ### Miscellaneous improvements and bug fixes